18 April 2018 - 19 April 2018

 In a context of low fertility, international migration is destined to become the main component of demographic changes in Europe.
 Projections of future population trends by age and sex in Europe exist but are insufficient when it comes to assessing the likely economic and social impacts of alternative migration scenarios as well as evaluating the broader impacts of migration in Europe.
 The assessment of the impact of migration on changing population composition is a fundamental prerequisite for the development of appropriate policies responding to the upcoming challenges in that context.

 The main purpose of the workshop is to provide a unique occasion for policy-makers and population scientists to exchange and discuss about possible alternative migration scenarios for Europe in terms of both size and composition.
-These will then l be entered into recently developed dynamic microsimulation and multidimensionnal macro projection models.
-The workshop will start by presenting results from the latest world population projections by education (2018 Assessment) and results from a microsimulation projection model for the EU.
+These will then be entered into recently developed dynamic microsimulation and multi-dimensional macro projection models.
+The workshop will start by presenting results from the latest world population projections by education (2018 assessment) and results from a microsimulation projection model for the EU.

 IIASA-JRC Centre of Expertise on Population and Migration(CEPAM)

 The Centre of Expertise on Population and Migration is a research partnership between IIASA's World Population Program and the European Commission's Joint Research Centre that was launched in June 2016.
 It provides science-based knowledge on migration and demography to support EU policy.

 The research partnership is co-headed by IIASA World Population Program Director Wolfgang Lutz, and by Delilah Al-Khudhairy, Director of policy Support Coordination at the JRC.
 The Centre of Expertise on Population and Migration is initially funded for three years.
 The research staff will include five postdoctoral fellows who will work at IIASA, and five demography experts stationed at JRC-Ispra.

 Last edited: 04 April 2018